scikit-build/scikit-build-core/docs/configuration.md

 Scikit-build-core supports a powerful unified configuration system.
 Every option in scikit-build-core can be specified in one of three ways: as a `pyproject.toml` option (preferred if static), as a config-settings options (preferred if dynamic), or as an environment variable.
+Note that config-settings options can optionally be prefixed with `skbuild.`, for example `-C skbuild.logging.level=INFO`.

 (verbosity)=